ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/controller_server/index.md

 :   The timeout value (seconds) for the costmap to be fully updated before a control effort can be computed.

+### **`transform_staleness_threshold`**

+Type: `double` Default: `0.0`

+:   Maximum allowed age (seconds) of the transform used to obtain the robot pose in the local costmap's global frame.
+    If the transform is older than this threshold, the controller server reports a transform error instead of computing a velocity command.
+    The check is enabled for positive values; values less than or equal to `0.0` disable it.

 ### **`use_realtime_priority`**

 Type: `bool` Default: `false`